Leonard A. Groshek

 Leonard A. Groshek (June 13, 1913 – January 21, 1988) was an American teacher, farmer, and legislator.

 Born in the town of Stockton, Wisconsin, Groshek received his teachers certificate at University of Wisconsin–Stevens Point.
 He was a teacher, farmer, retail merchant, insurance agent, and factory worker.
-Groshek served in town government.
+Groshek served in the town government.
 He served in the Wisconsin State Assembly as a Democrat.
 He died on January 21, 1988.